hyzhang98/NCARL/README.md

 [Xuelong Li, Hongyuan Zhang, and Rui Zhang, &#34;Matrix Completion via Non-Convex Relaxation and Adaptive Correlation Learning,&#34; *IEEE Transactions on Pattern Analysis and Machine Intelligence*, 2022](https://ieeexplore.ieee.org/document/9729616).

+In this paper, we introduce a new surrogate for matrix completion, which is equivalent to the nuclear norm.

+In particular, we prove the upper-bound of an approximate/inexact closed-form solution, which is a crucial step of the optimization.
+The surrogate and its optimization make the matrix completion more compatible for additional learning mechanisms.

 If you have issues, please email:

 hyzhang98@gmail.com or hyzhang98@mail.nwpu.edu.cn.